kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-01-14-how-google-makes-money-from-android.md

 ---
-title: "How Google Makes Money From Android: Business Model Explained"
+title: "How Google Makes Money from Android: Business Model Explained"
-excerpt: "Detailed breakdown of how Android makes money for Google.
+excerpt: "Detailed breakdown of how Google makes money from Android.
 With infographics, visuals, and revenue estimates for different Android business models."
 header:
  teaser: "assets/images/teasers/alphabet_google_how_google_makes_money_from_android_teaser.png"
 ---